 If you are worried you are experiencing some difficulties that are impacting on your wellbeing in an area of your life e.g. relationships, work, studies, confidential student counselling service appointments can be arranged by contacting the Counselling Service.

-If you have a persistent mental health condition or are worried that you are experiencing a serious deterioration in your mental health an appointment with the Mental Health Adviser can be arranged by contacting 01224 273935 or email a Mental Health Advisor in the Student Advice and Support Office.
-You will be asked to fill in a form providing some key information to inform the arrangement of your appointment.
+If you have a persistent mental health condition or are worried that you are experiencing a serious deterioration in your mental health please come along to the Student Advice and Support Office where you will be offered support and guidance, linking in with specialist support internally and externally to the University of Aberdeen.

 If you are in crisis you will not be asked to wait.
 You can drop in to the Student Advice and Support Office to speak with one of the team.